avabellaw/shark-quiz/readme.md

 * I found out how to use jest with JQuery from [StackOverflow](https://stackoverflow.com/questions/45948843/how-to-require-jquery-plugin-in-jest-test-file)
 * How to use cookies from [developer.mozilla](https://developer.mozilla.org/en-US/docs/Web/API/Document/cookie)
+* Speed up Google Fonts by [inlining the stylseheet](https://johnfraney.ca/blog/improve-page-speed-google-fonts/)
+    * If you open the Google Fonts link tag src, you will load a stylsheet.
+Adding this critical css font stylesheet inline, cuts out an additional request.

 ### Media